AllenDowney/ThinkBayes2/README.md

 # ThinkBayes2

 *Think Bayes* is an introduction to Bayesian statistics using computational methods.

-This is the repository for the second edition.
+This is the repository for the forthcoming second edition; it is a work in progress.
+If you are reading the first edition of the book, you don't want the code in this repo, yet.
+Instead, you should go to [the repo for the first edition](https://github.com/AllenDowney/ThinkBayes).

 You can run the code in this book on Binder by pressing this button: